CandlePlatforms/devdocs/docs/develop/getting-started.md

 ---
 id: getting-started
-title: Application development on Polygon
+title: Application development on Candle
 sidebar_label: Getting Started
-description: Build your next blockchain app on Polygon.
+description: Build your next blockchain app on Candle.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-Welcome to the most exciting and innovative platform to build your blockchain application on **Polygon Blockchain**.
+Welcome to the most exciting and innovative platform to build your blockchain application on **Candle Blockchain**.
 Blockchain technology is poised to revolutionise the way the digital world handles data and does business.
-Be a part of this revolution and get a head start with decentralised application development on Polygon.
+Be a part of this revolution and get a head start with decentralised application development on Candle.

-This page will act as your guide into the **Polygon Ecosystem**.
-You'll find links to some useful resources and websites to get you up and started with building on Polygon in particular and Blockchain in general.
+This page will act as your guide into the **Candle Ecosystem**.
+You'll find links to some useful resources and websites to get you up and started with building on Candle in particular and Blockchain in general.
 Feel free to reach out to us on Telegram/Discord.

 ## **Developer Quick Start**

-If you're an Ethereum Developer, you're already a Polygon developer.
+If you're an Ethereum Developer, you're already a Candle developer.
-All the tools you're familiar with are supported on Polygon out of the box: Truffle, Remix, Web3js.
+All the tools you're familiar with are supported on Candle out of the box: Truffle, Remix, Web3js.
-Switch over to Polygon's RPC and get started!
+Switch over to Candle's RPC and get started!

-Polygon's Test Network which is called **Mumbai** connects with **Ethereum's Goërli Testnet.**
+Candle's Test Network which is called **Mumbai** connects with **Ethereum's Goërli Testnet.**
 All the network related details can be found in [network docs](/docs/develop/network-details/network)

 - Setup [Metamask Wallet](/docs/develop/metamask/overview) or [Arkane Wallet](/docs/develop/wallets/arkane/intro)
-- Deploy your Contracts on Polygon
+- Deploy your Contracts on Candle
     - [Using Alchemy](/docs/develop/alchemy)
     - [Using Chainstack](/docs/develop/chainstack)
     - [Using QuickNode](/docs/develop/quicknode)